Ivor Hele: Biography

-In 1936 his painting The Proclamation won first prize in a competition to mark the Centenary of South Australia.
+In 1936, his painting The Proclamation won first prize in a competition to mark the Centenary of South Australia.

-In 1938 a major work, Sturt's Reluctant Decision to Return won the Commonwealth sesquicentenary prize of 250 guineas (perhaps AUD 20,000 in today's money).
-The picture was purchased by the Government for the future National Gallery of Australia, but is rather to be found at the Art Gallery of South Australia.
+In 1938, a major work, Sturt's Reluctant Decision to Return, won the Commonwealth sesquicentenary prize of 250 guineas (perhaps AUD 20,000 in today's money).
+The picture was purchased by the federal government for the future National Gallery of Australia, but is rather to be found at the Art Gallery of South Australia.